 So what do you do about it?

 I’m sure that you already have a handle on what the solution is.
-If you don’t want to go back to your old network, you have to build a new one.
+If you don’t want to go back to your old network as you don’t like the idea of experiencing reverse culture shock, you have to build a new one.
 So far, so obvious.
 The thing you need to realize is that the modern-day version of building such a network won’t do.

 Adding Facebook friends and getting Twitter followers doesn’t a network make.
 At best those are weak ties.
 At worst they’re a way of keeping score.

 What you need are strong ties and a real community.
 But to get these, you have to invest time and effort.
 What’s more, you build them in the good times so that they’re there when the rains come.
 So you’ve got to start doing it today, as when you start feeling lonely you’re already too late.

 Here are some things that will help: